Connect learningml-editor with lml-scratch

 }

 Notice that the interesting part is in the server section.
-It means that when the proxy server receives a request http://localhost:8000 /, consult the learningml-editor development server (remember that it responds to http://localhost:4200), and return the result to the client .
-And that when you receive an http://localhost:8000 / scratch request, consult the lml-scratch development server (remember that it responds to http://localhost: 8601), and return the result to the client (that is, to the Web navigator).
+It says that, when the proxy server receives a request http://localhost:8000/, it queries the learningml-editor development server (remember that it responds to http://localhost:4200), and returns the result to the client.
+And when it receives a request http://localhost:8000/scratch, it queries the lml-scratch development server (remember that it responds to http://localhost:8601), and returns the result to the client (i.e. the web browser).

-In this way we have achieved that the client receives the two applications: learningml-editor and lml-scratch from the same domain, namely: localhost: 8080, and therefore, that the LocalStorage and Broadcast Channel mechanisms work, necessary for both applications communicate.
+In this way, the client receives the two applications: learningml-editor and lml-scratch from the same domain, namely: localhost:8080.
+And therefore, the LocalStorage and Broadcast Channel mechanisms, necessary for both applications to communicate, will work.

-And that’s it.
-This is the solution I came up with for the LocalStorage and Broadcast Channel mechanisms to work in my development environment.
-I don’t know if there will be a simpler one.
-So if any of you think of it, please don’t hesitate to tell me.
-In any case, it must be taken into account that normally each application works independently, and in that case it is not necessary to use the reverse proxy.
-Only when we are involved with problems related to the use of the Machine Learning model from lml-scratch, will it be necessary to use it.
+And that’s it!
+This is the solution I came up with to make the LocalStorage and Broadcast Channel mechanisms work in my development environment.
+I don’t know if there is a simpler one.
+If any of you can think of it, please, don’t hesitate to tell me about it.
+It must be taken into account that normally each application works independently, and in this case it is not necessary to use the reverse proxy.
+Only when we are involved with problems related to the use of the Machine Learning model from lml-scratch, it will be necessary to use it.